New London County, Connecticut

-New London County is in the southeastern corner of Connecticut and comprises the Norwich-New London, Connecticut Metropolitan Statistical Area, which is also included in the Hartford-East Hartford, Connecticut Combined Statistical Area.
+New London County is a county in the southeastern corner of Connecticut and comprises the Norwich-New London, Connecticut Metropolitan Statistical Area, which is also included in the Hartford-East Hartford, Connecticut Combined Statistical Area.
 There is no county government and no county seat, as is the case with all eight of Connecticut's counties; towns are responsible for all local government activities, including fire and rescue, snow removal, and schools.

 New London County contains reservations of four of the five state-recognized Indian tribes, although the Paugassett were historically located farther west.
 The population was 268,555 as of the 2020 census.

+On June 6, 2022, the U.S. Census Bureau formally recognized Connecticut's nine councils of governments as county equivalents instead of the state's eight counties.
+Connecticut's county governments were disbanded in 1960, and the councils of governments took over some of the local governmental functions.
+Connecticut's eight historical counties continue to exist in name only, and are no longer considered for statistical purposes.

 History

 Southeastern New England was dominated by the Pequot people at the time of English colonization.
 They spoke the Mohegan-Pequot language and were one of the Algonquian-speaking tribes in the coastal areas.
 After years of conflict, the Colonists and their Indian allies defeated the Pequots in the Pequot War of 1637, ending their dominance.
 Two descendant Pequot tribes are recognized by the state today, as are three other tribes.

-New London County was one of four original counties in Connecticut that were established on May 10, 1666 by an act of the Connecticut General Court, which states:
+New London County was one of four original counties in Connecticut that were established on May 10, 1666, by an act of the Connecticut General Court, which states: